Pedro Linhart

 Pedro Linhart (born 30 December 1962) is a Spanish professional golfer.

+Career

 Linhart was born Las Palmas, Gran Canaria, Spain to American parents, and took up Spanish citizenship in the 1980s.
 He turned professional in 1982, and after a failed visit to European Tour qualifying school in 1986 he spent time working as an assistant pro in New Jersey and playing on the mini-tour circuit in the United States.

 Linhart won a European Tour card at his second attempt and was a rookie on the tour in 1994.
 In 1995 he won the Canarias Challenge, a Challenge Tour event, on the islands of his birth.
 In 1999 he won the Madeira Island Open on the main European tour, but he suffered a wrist injury in 2000 and was unable to build on this success.
 In 2007, Pedro finished 2nd in the Qualifying School for the European Tour, and therefore regained his card.